skytable/skytable/.github/ISSUE_TEMPLATE/security-concerns.md

 ---
-name: Security concerns
+name: Security concerns 🔐
-about: Share concerns regarding security
+about: Found a security loophole or have a suggestion about security?
+Use this issue type
 title: 'Security: '
 labels: security
 assignees: ''